tanish-0909/PokeWar-hackathon/README.md

 ### Running Instructions to be completed
 1. Clone the repository and install requirements from requirements.txt
 2. Install the test images and prompts from the kaggle competition: https://www.kaggle.com/competitions/the-poke-war-hackathon-ai-guild-recuritment-hack
-3. Install the model weights from drive link here (only available for 8 more months, till May 2026):
+3. Install the model weights from drive link above (only available for 8 more months, till May 2026)
 4. ensure you set correct paths in the `complete_pipeline.py`
 5. Run complete_pipeline.py